- Religious & Spiritual LifeReligious & Spiritual Life

 Guidelines for Religious Groups on Campus

-All official religious groups at Amherst College must register with the Coordinator for Religious Life in the Cadigan Center .
+All official religious groups at Amherst College must register with the Coordinator for Religious and Spiritual Life in the Cadigan Center .
 All members of a religious group, including advisors, must be willing to subscribe to and function in consonance with the spirit and the specifics expressed in this document.
-Non-student Advisors to a student group should apply for Adjunct Religious Advisor or Religious Affiliate status by application to the Coordinator for Religious Life.
+Non-student Advisors to a student group should apply for Adjunct Religious Advisor or Religious Affiliate status by application to the Coordinator for Religious and Spiritual Life.
 Adjunct status offers such privileges as permission to advise and counsel students; participation in occasional meetings of the Religious Advisors, including joint meetings with Dean of Students staff; use of the Frost Library; parking privileges and access to meeting space and calendars and publications such as “Notes” and the “Student” newspaper.
 Recognized religious groups may send direct mailings to individuals who identify themselves as members of their particular groups and may make general mailings that carry information about activities and events that are open to the public.

 Members of the Amherst community, be they people of faith or of no faith, are encouraged to discuss with one another the richness of their own heritage, values and beliefs.
 In doing so, the worth of each individual and of the principles which he or she holds dear is affirmed.
 We recognize that, in discussing topics of deeply held conviction, some offense is always a risk.
 Such dialogue requires sensitive listening and humility.
 It is through the work of communicating about our intensely held values that we will learn to appreciate one another and to live with our most significant differences.
 Religious advisors, adjunct religious advisors and religious affiliates have a special responsibility, as religious leaders, in helping to develop a campus culture of respectful dialogue with people of all faiths and no faith.